maxfortun/git-openssl-secrets/README.md

 touch testfile
 openssl dgst testfile
 ```
 The output's first token will be the default md used.
-On my systems t is MD5 for 1.0.2k, and SHA256 for 3.0.8.
+On my systems it is MD5 for 1.0.2k, and SHA256 for 3.0.8.